-Fact Sheet on Seismic Issues for Nuclear Power Plants
+Backgrounder on Seismic Reviews at U.S. Nuclear Power Plants

 Earthquake (or Seismic) Hazard

-- The most severe natural phenomena historically reported for the site and surrounding area.
-The NRC then adds a margin for error to account for the limited historical data accuracy;
+- the most severe natural phenomena historically reported for the site and surrounding area.
+This includes a margin for error to account for imprecise historical data;

-The U.S. Geological Survey (USGS) Web site provides general information about earthquakes (http://earthquake.usgs.gov/learning/index.php).
-An earthquake releases energy that radiates from the fault and causes ground movement.
-As the ground moves, objects such as nuclear power plant structures on or in the ground also move.
-The nature of the movement depends on how the earthquake releases energy and location.
-The intensity of an earthquake can be characterized by both the frequency of the shaking and by the acceleration of the ground at the plant.
-These characteristics describe how the energy released from the earthquake impacts the plant’s buildings as well as the systems and components that are housed and supported by those buildings.
+An earthquake's energy spreads out from the fault and moves the ground, as well as nuclear power plant structures on or in the ground.
+The movement's strength and type depends on how the earthquake releases energy and on how the soil around a plant absorbs (or dissipates) the energy.
+Earthquakes can be measured by both the frequency of the shaking and how strongly the ground accelerates, or moves at the plant.
+Different frequencies and strengths affect the plant's buildings as well as the systems and components inside.

-Earthquake characteristics provide information used in designing existing nuclear plants.
-The frequency of the shaking is measured in cycles per second (or Hz), and the acceleration is typically expressed as some fraction of the acceleration of gravity, which is about 32.2 feet per second per second (ft/s2).
-For example, an acceleration of 0.15 g (15 percent of the acceleration of gravity) is about equal to an acceleration of 5 ft/s2.
+An earthquake energy's frequency is measured in cycles per second (or Hz), and the acceleration is typically described as some fraction of the acceleration of Earth's gravity (g), which is about 32.2 feet per second (ft/s2).
+Something accelerating at 0.15 g (15 percent of the acceleration of gravity) is moving at about 5 ft/s2.

 Seismic Safety Assessment